 After developing the basic mechanisms used in inkjet printers, Canon has continued to foster new ideas and original technologies in the field.
 FINE is the key technology behind these innovations.
 FINE's ink ejection mechanism and print head manufacturing technology have enabled Canon to achieve dramatic improvements in image quality, gradation expression, and image stability.

-Ejection Mechanism for Accurate Placement of Microscopic Ink Droplets as Small as 1 Picoliter*1
+Ejection Mechanism for Accurate Placement of Microscopic Ink Droplets

 Microscopic ink droplets and precise ejection are essential to high image quality.
 With conventional ejection systems, however, the finer the ink droplets, the more vulnerable they are to airflow disturbances from print head movement and changes in ink viscosity due to temperature fluctuations, resulting in inconsistent ejection volumes and ink dot placement.